Super7000/Sem_Time_Table_Designer/README.md

+<h2>Please Use ReactJS version of this UI.
+Which can be found here: https://github.com/Super7000/Time-Table-Creator-ReactJS</h2>
+<h3>This project is not maintained any more.
+Please avoid using it.</h3>

 This repository contains frontend codes of the webapplication.

 This UI created using HTML, CSS and JS and it use some API requests to communicate with backend.